Strain-tunable anomalous Hall effect in hexagonal MnTe: Summary and discussion

-The considerations above imply that piezomagnetism is not the origin of the observed strain dependence of the AHE in $\alpha$-MnTe.
+The considerations above imply that piezomagnetism is not the origin of the observed strain dependence of the AHE in $\alpha$-MnTe, and that a different mechanism than the strain-induced changes in the AHE of Mn$_3$Sn is at play.
 Moreover, while a strain-induced change in the altermagnetic ground state was theoretically proposed \cite{belashchenkoGiantStrainInducedSpin2025}, the required strain values are much larger than the ones applied in our experiments.
 We propose, instead, that it arises from strain-induced changes in the $z$-component of the electronic Berry curvature $\Omega_z(\textbf{k})$.
 Without SOC and in the absence of applied strain, $\Omega_z(\textbf{k})$ is a Berry curvature hexadecapole, consistent with the $g$-wave symmetry of the spin-splitting of the bands in $\alpha$-MnTe \cite{krempaskyAltermagneticLiftingKramers2024,aminNanoscaleImagingControl2024,PhysRevLett.133.156702,gonzalezbetancourtSpontaneousAnomalousHall2023,kluczykCoexistenceAnomalousHall2024,leeBrokenKramersDegeneracy2024,loveseyTemplatesMagneticSymmetry2023,mazinAltermagnetismMnTeOrigin2023,PhysRevLett.132.236701,PhysRevLett.133.086503,839n-rckn}.
 As such, it cannot give rise to a finite AHE $\sigma_{xy}$.
 Generally, however, SOC \cite{doi:10.1126/sciadv.aaz8809,kluczykCoexistenceAnomalousHall2024} and strain \cite{Takahashi2025} can distort the Berry curvature multipole of altermagnets, resulting in a net Berry curvature monopole and thus a finite $\sigma_{xy}$.
 We investigate both possibilities via a phenomenological model (see Methods).
 Without SOC, we find that in-plane strain alone cannot induce a non-zero $\sigma_{xy}$.
-In contrast, SOC alone, without strain, generates a non-zero AHE that depends on the two-component altermagnetic order parameter $\textbf{L}$ as $\sigma_{xy} \sim A L^3$ (see also \cite{Fernandes2024,Mcclarty2024}), consistent with our observations (here, $A$ is a constant).
-Interestingly, we find that the combination of SOC and uniaxial strain $\epsilon$ along the NNN Mn--Mn direction leads to a new contribution to the AHE, $\sigma_{xy} \sim A L^3 + B\epsilon L$ ($B$ is another constant).
+In contrast, SOC alone, without strain, generates a non-zero AHE that depends on the two-component altermagnetic order parameter $\textbf{L}$ as $\sigma_{xy} = A L^3$ (see also \cite{Fernandes2024,Mcclarty2024}), which is consistent with our observations (here, $A$ is a temperature-dependent parameter).
+Interestingly, we find that the combination of SOC and uniaxial strain $\epsilon$ along the NNN Mn--Mn direction leads to a new contribution to the AHE, $\sigma_{xy} = A L^3 + B\epsilon L$ ($B$ is another parameter), provided that the system is not in a three-domain state.
 Crucially, this contribution is not only linear in the strain, but also linear in the altermagnetic order parameter.
-As a result, close to $T_{\mathrm{AM}}$, where our phenomenological model is valid, it is reasonable to expect that this additional contribution can become comparable to the zero-strain AHE, causing the observed sign change.
-Indeed, the predicted linear dependence of $\sigma_{xy}$ on $\epsilon$ is consistent with our observations in Fig.~\ref{fig:fig3}i.
+As a result, close to the temperature where the zero-strain AHE switches sign, it is reasonable to expect that this additional contribution can become comparable to the zero-strain AHE, causing the observed sign change induced by strain.
+Indeed, we can fit the dependence of $\sigma_{xy}$ on $\epsilon$ in both cases of strain applied along the NNN and NN directions using this expression, as shown in Extended data Fig. \ref{figS:model_fit}.
+Performing this fitting over all temperatures enables us to extract the temperature-dependent combinations $C_0 \equiv A L^3$ and $C_1 \equiv BL$, plotted in Extended data Fig. \ref{figS:model_fit}.
+The non-monotonic behavior of both quantities indicates that the parameters $A$ and $B$ have their own temperature dependence, which ultimately reflects the microscopic mechanism by which an AHE appears in a self-doped semiconducting material.
+Nevertheless, consistent with our conclusions, we find that $A L^2 \ll B$ near the regimes in which we observe that even small strain values can change the sign of the AHE.
+Note that the magnitudes of the coefficients $C_0$ are rather different for the two samples in which NNN and NN strains were applied, reflecting the sensitivity of the AHE on sample properties observed in Fig. \ref{fig:fig2}f.
+Interestingly, this is not the case for the coefficients $C_1$, which show similar behaviors for the two samples -- the opposite signs just reflect the fact that tensile strain along the NNN direction is equivalent to compressive strain along the NN direction.